-Instruction in forestry is designed to meet the needs of the following: (1) students of general agriculture who wish elementary instruction in the care of woodlands and in forest planting and forest nursery work; (2) students interested in wild-life conservation and management; (3) students preparing for the fields of agricultural extension or vocational agricultural teaching; and (4) others who desire an understanding of the field of forestry in relation to public and private welfare.
+Undergraduate instruction in forestry is designed to meet the needs of the following: (1) students of general agriculture who wish elementary instruction in the care of woodlands and in forest planting and forest nursery work; (2) students interested in wild-life conservation and management; (3) students preparing for the fields of agricultural extension or vocational agricultural teaching; and (4) others who desire an understanding of the field of forestry in relation to public and private welfare.
+Instruction in professional forestry is limited to graduate students, who have completed a four-year undergraduate course in forestry, at a school of recognized standing.